A nightmare is a bad dream that brings out strong feelings of fear, terror, distress, or anxiety.

 - Over-the-counter sleep aids and medicines

-- Stopping certain drugs, such as sleeping pills or narcotic pain pills
+- Stopping certain drugs, such as sleeping pills or opioid pain pills

 Repeated nightmares may also be a sign of: